A self-guided walking tour following ancient paths once trodden by monks on a beautiful peninsula in Kyushu.

 A Level 5 tour, the route includes a wide variety of terrain, plenty of it uneven underfoot including loose gravel, rocks and tree roots.
 Participants should be in good health, used to an active lifestyle and prepared to walk between five to six hours per day.
 There are a number of steep ascents and walking poles are strongly recommended.

 The Kunisaki Wayfarer includes easy-to-follow, detailed instructions.
 The materials provided, including the Route Booklet, fully complement this tour and are based on Walk Japan's extensive research and its expertise derived from nearly three decades of leading guided walking tours throughout Japan, with nearly 20 years in Kunisaki.
 Daily walking distances are between 10–15km (6.2–9.3 miles) and elevation gain averages between 300–900m (984–2,952ft).
-Options are provided to lengthen or shorten each day’s itinerary to suit your energy levels, but care needs to be taken throughout this tour, especially when it is wet underfoot.
+Options may be provided to lengthen or shorten each day’s itinerary to suit your energy levels, but care needs to be taken throughout this tour, especially when it is wet underfoot.
 Your main luggage is transferred for you between each accommodation (in one case to a ferry terminal).
 Also included are transfers by private vehicle to the start and from the end of more remote walking trails.

 What is included?